ITRS-Group/check_k8s/README.md

 Component system
 ===

-The check_k8s plugin comes with a simple component system, which not only simplifies testing and provides modularity and maintainability--it also makes extending the plugin with more monitoring features easy as pie.
+The check_k8s plugin comes with a simple component system, making it easy to add support for additional Kubernetes Resources.

 Resources
 ---